scrippscollege/MS_187_S24/README.md

-# MS_053_F24 | Intro to Computational Media
+# MS_139_S24 | Socially-Engaged Software

-This is the [website](https://scrippscollege.github.io/MS_053_F23/) for Intro to Computational Media, an undergraduate-level course at Scripps College.
+This is the [website](https://scrippscollege.github.io/MS_139_S24/) for Socially-Engaged Software, an undergraduate-level course at Scripps College.

 ### Faculty
 [Xin Xin](https://xin-xin.info)